UK Buy-to-Let Is Broken in 2026. Here's What Smart Investors Are Doing Instead

 Why Landlords Are Leaving, In Numbers

-- 145,000 UK landlords sold their properties in 2024, according to Hamptons International
+- 145,000 UK landlords sold properties in 2024 (Hamptons International)

 What Smart Investors Are Doing Instead